thanos-io/thanos/docs/getting_started.md

 The purpose of the Sidecar is to backup Prometheus data into an Object Storage bucket, and giving other Thanos components access to the Prometheus instance the Sidecar is attached to.

-### Data Backups
+### Data Backup

-The following configures the sidecar to backup data into a Google Cloud Storage bucket.
+The following configures the Sidecar to only backup Prometheus data into a Google Cloud Storage bucket.

 ```
 thanos sidecar \
-    --prometheus.url    http://localhost:9090 \     # Prometheus's HTTP address
     --tsdb.path         /var/prometheus \           # Data directory of Prometheus
     --gcs.bucket        example-bucket \            # Bucket to upload data to
 ```